 Extended-Day Program (12:30 – 2:30 pm)

-The older children (our older four, five, and six year-olds) remain in their classroom for the full day in the Montessori Extended-Day Program.
-These children engage in an additional Montessori work period, where some of the “big work” comes out, more complex lessons are given, and community jobs are done.
+The older children (4 1/2 years and up) remain in their classroom for the full day.
+They engage in an additional Montessori work period where some of the “big work” comes out, more complex lessons are given, and community jobs are done.